Ziltoid404/Unwinnable_Lottery/readme.md

 Addresses are decoded to their raw 20-byte values so comparisons happen on bytes, not strings.
 P2WSH and Taproot (32-byte) programs are decoded and dropped, since they cannot match what the worker derives.
 If you omit the file, the funded set is empty and the tool is purely a benchmark of how futile the search is.

+You can download real Bitcoin address lists from addresses.loyce.club.

 ## How it works

-The "fast" in the filename refers to wringing the most futility-per-second out of your hardware.
+Every optimization here is about wringing the most futility-per-second out of your hardware.
 None of it changes the conclusion.

-1. **One elliptic-curve multiply per key.** Both the Bitcoin HASH160 and the Ethereum address are derived from a single public key, since both chains share the secp256k1 curve.
+1. **One elliptic-curve multiply per key.** The Bitcoin HASH160 is derived from a single secp256k1 public key: a compressed-pubkey serialize, then SHA-256, then RIPEMD-160.
 No heavyweight wallet objects are built.
-2. **Raw-byte comparison in the hot loop.** Base58, bech32, EIP-55, and hex encoding only ever run on a (statistically nonexistent) hit, not millions of times per second.
+2. **Raw-byte comparison in the hot loop.** Base58 and bech32 decoding happen once, up front, when the funded set is loaded.
+In the hot loop the derived 20-byte hash is compared directly against that set, so no string encoding runs millions of times per second.
 3. **Multiprocessing.** The search is embarrassingly parallel, so throughput scales almost linearly with cores.

 ## Why this exists